 A beautifully pale aromatic dry white wine, bursting with aromas of elderflower and gooseberries on the nose.
-Wonderfully balanced fruit and acidity on the palate with hints of citrus and pear.
-Echoes of a New Zealand Sauvignon Blanc.
+Wonderfully layered fruit on the palate with citrus, grapefruit and pear.
+Silver Medal Winner

 According to Decanter magazine, Bacchus is the ‘poster grape’ of English wine.
 Oz Clarke says of Bacchus “...This is about the closest England can come to the herbal pungency of Sauvignon Blanc...”, adding that it has “...aromas of hedgerow, elderflower and pear...”
 Decanter’s tasting director Christelle Guibert has found English Bacchus to have “...a delightfully perfumed nose with notes of crisp apple and honeysuckle, underpinned by a spine of acidity...”